 Close to 5 hours from road-end to hut, 25 minutes from hut to Waiopehu.

 Seventy-five metres inside the bush from the Park boundary steps, the track to Waiopehu climbs steeply for a few minutes to gain the spur-crest, then somewhat more gently thereafter.
 The branch track coming directly from the Blackwater Junction is passed after 50 minutes, and 30 minutes further brings a stream crossing.
 This was the site of an old track-work camp – 75 m along the spurlet on the TR.
-A good hour from the track-work stream brings the site of Edwards Shelter.
+A good hour from the track-work stream brings the site of the now vanished Edwards Shelter.

-Beyond here the ridge undulates through the forest to reach an open spot on the spur; the site of two previous huts, in about 80 min.
+Beyond here the ridge undulates through the forest to reach an open clearing on the spur, the site of two previous huts, in about 80 min.
 The earliest hut was blown off the ridge in the 1936 storm, and its replacement was snuggled in the ridge-side hollow.
 A fringe of bush gives way to healthy scrub, and a good 30 min brings the new Waiopehu Hut.
 This light and spacious new hut sleeps 20 comfortably, and is about (Topo50 BN33 991 890, NZMS260 S25 091 507).
 Like other unheated huts above bushline, it may be cold in some seasons.

 From Waiopehu Hut a fringe of bush gives way to scrubby tussock and the top of Waiopehu in 25 minutes.
 This fine viewpoint gives excellent views of the Northern Tararuas and the Horowhenua and is well worth the climb.
 The track sidles the actual summit of Waiopehu, and just beyond the top a flat area on the right with a tarn marks the junction of the Oriwa Ridge.
 [An old Māori trail traversed Waiopehu and this tarn may well have been Pehu's water.]
 From Waiopehu’s summit, choose your short-cut back to the sidle with care. [revised November 2017]